binxio/landingzone-organization/docs/content/3-user-documentation/using-cli.md

 This command will query the AWS Organization API and store the aggregated data to a file in the current working directory.
 This file will be reused for every other command.

-## Generate profiles for the AWS cli
+## Generate profiles for the AWS CLI

-Managing profiles for the AWS cli could become a nightmare when you have a lot of accounts.
+Managing profiles for the AWS CLI could become a nightmare when you have a lot of accounts.
 To make it easier you can generate a separate config file for your organization.

 ```shell